daattali/beautiful-jekyll/_posts/2022-07-16-real-life-sensor-data-modeling.md

     return current_data
 ```

-Now, the `irregularity_rate` parameter controls the frequency with which the data exhibit equipment malfunctioning behaviour.
-By using different combination of the parameters we can change the resulting irregularity pattern:
+Now, the `irregularity_rate` parameter controls the frequency with which the data exhibits equipment malfunctioning behaviour.
+By using different combination of the parameters I can change the resulting irregularity pattern:

 <div id="myDiv_v6"></div>
 <script>